justmefyi/justmefyi.github.io/src/content/blog/2017/12/i-wish-that-i-could-trust.md

 tags=2017,life,pain,ptsd,healing
 status=published
 ~~~~~~
-I really wish that I could trust enough to let downn my guard enough to allow myself the luxury of actually being happy -- but I can't.
+I really wish that I could trust enough to let down my guard enough to allow myself the luxury of actually being happy -- but I can't.
 I've just had too many bad things come along and rip the happiness from me.

 It seems as if, every single time I get to where it seems as if I can relax and "know" that the worst is behind me, another round of bad situations start up.